Contents Insurance for Watches

 This one’s false.
 Insurance companies get very specific with their policies, but if your watch was lost or damaged under an insured event and you’re able to provide the necessary information or documentation, there’s no reason your claim would be rejected without reason.

-You can start comparing Home and Contents insurance policies right here!
-And yes, that includes policies with Personal Effects options too.
-Compare policies from a wide range of providers online, or give our friendly team a call on 13 19 20.
+You can start comparing home and contents insurance policies right here!
+And yes, that includes policies with personal effects options too.
+Compare policies from a wide range of providers online.

 Get started on comparing home and contents today!